vutrandn94/maintainance-minio-cluster/README.md

 ```

 ### Step-by-step add new pool and decommission old pool
-*Stop Minio cluster to adjust configuration to add new pool*
+*Stop Minio cluster to adjust configuration to add new pool:*
 ```
 # docker-compose down
 ```

-*Edit configure docker-compose according to the template below on all nodes*
+*Edit configure docker-compose according to the template below on all nodes:*
 ```
 services:
   <NODE_NAME>: